canvas-medical/documentation/collections/_api/questionnaireresponse.md

           - name: encounter
             description: >-
               Encounter created as part of<br><br>
               If `encounter` is provided, the QuestionnaireResponse will be added to the existing encounter (note).
 If it is not provided, a new data import note will be created.
-It will be inserted into the timeline using the timestamp passed in `authored`.
+It will be inserted into the timeline using the timestamp passed in `authored`.<br><br>
+              **Canvas does not currently support concurrent creation of resources on the same encounter.** Please avoid issuing concurrent requests that reference the same encounter to this endpoint, or to any other endpoints that reference encounters.
+It is OK to issue concurrent requests to these endpoints as long as the requests reference different encounters.
             type: json
           - name: authored
             description: >-